abdularis/abdularis.github.io/_posts/2018-06-06-circle_image_view.md

 }
 {% endhighlight %}

-Let's implement methods to update the rectangle bounds where the circle would be drawn. `updateCircleDrawBounds(RectF bounds)` and call it in `onSizeChanged()` (we'll update bounds when size of this view changed)
+Implement methods to update the rectangle bounds where the circle would be drawn. `updateCircleDrawBounds(RectF bounds)` and call it in `onSizeChanged()` (we'll update bounds when size of this view changed)
 {% highlight java %}
 public class CircleImageView extends ImageView {